 Idling Action Champions

-Our Idling Action Champions are volunteers who have been spreading the word about our Idling Action St Albans campaign and persuading drivers to stop idling their engines when stationary.
-From June to August 2017 we worked in:
+Our Idling Action Champions volunteer their time to spread the word about our Idling Action St. Albans campaign and encourage drivers to stop idling their engines when stationary.

-- five schools doing assemblies, helping in lessons, and at drop-off
+- children and parents at five local schools, doing assemblies, helping in lessons, and at drop-off

-- engaged drivers, including taxis, at St Albans City Station
+- drivers and taxis at St. Albans City Station

-- we worked at two St Albans market stalls
+- visitors and residents at St Albans market